Olethreutinae

 (NCBI-index: 909812)

 Like its congeners, the Red Roller (Ancylis mitterbacheriana) has a curve near the wing tip that creates a hooked appearance.
-From the base along the inner edge, the forewing is up to one-third dark reddish brown.
-Then a thin white line and a lighter zone can be seen as a transition to a light brown zone.
+The forewing is up to one-third dark reddish brown from the base along the inner edge.
+Then, a thin white line and a lighter zone can be seen as a transition to a light brown zone.
 Along the leading edge, the white stripes in the dark brown zone are particularly striking at the wing tip.
 The flight period is in one generation from late April to mid-July.
-The adults can sometimes be found resting on the upper side of a leaf during the day.
+Adults can sometimes rest on the upper side of a leaf during the day.
 The wingspan is about 14mm.
 Host plant: Oak and Beech.
 Dutch name: Oranje haakbladroller.
 Frisian name:

 Flying period: